MileHacker Logo

 • Group attractions by neighborhood to minimize travel time.
 As an illustration, devote one morning to the Historic Center, another afternoon to Colonia Americana, and a whole day for a specific day trip.

-• Organize your daily routes logically to avoid crisscrossing the city multiple times.
+• Plan your daily routes logically to avoid crisscrossing the city multiple times.

-• Walk for short distances to embrace local views and avoid in line for transport.
+• Go for a walk for short distances to embrace local views and avoid waiting for transport.

 Pre-booking Recommendations

-• Accommodation and Flights: Schedule these well in advance, notably if traveling during high season or major holidays, to secure better prices and availability.
+• Accommodation and Flights: Reserve these well in advance, notably if traveling during high season or major holidays, to secure better prices and availability.

 • Popular Tours: The Tequila Express train is popular and needs pre-booking, sometimes weeks in advance.
 Cooking classes or unique experiences frequently need reservations.